Dust emission¶

 from unyt import Angstrom, K, Lsun, Msun, um

-from synthesizer.emission_models.dust.emission import (
+from synthesizer.emission_models.generators.dust import (

 Blackbody,